 The Tempe History Museum’s exhibition The Tempe Sound celebrates our city’s considerable contribution to music.
-The exhibition opens November 14 and will display hundreds of music items and paraphernalia honoring groups and artists like the Gin Blossoms, Jimmy Eat World, Walt Richardson and Waylon Jennings, which have made an impact on Tempe’s music scene.
+On display are hundreds of music items and paraphernalia honoring groups and artists like the Gin Blossoms, Jimmy Eat World, Walt Richardson and Waylon Jennings, which have made an impact on Tempe’s music scene.
 The year-long event will also feature performances and lectures.

 Watch for art in unexpected places, such as the Mill Avenue Post Office, Tempe Public Library, and along city streets.
 Public art is sprinkled throughout the city, Tempe Town Lake, light rail and bus stops, Arizona State University and other locations waiting to be discovered by unsuspecting passersby.

 Arizona State University is home to “Air Apparent”, one of artist James Turrell’s Skyspaces.
 The ASU Skyspace is located near the intersection of Rural and Terrace Roads, just northeast of the Interdisciplinary Science and Technology Building 4 (ISTB4), on the university’s Tempe campus.
 The public can easily access this space, designed as an artistic interpretation of Native American Hohokam shade ramadas and pit houses.
 It is especially dramatic at sunrise and sunset.
 Open 24/7.